-They started mass revolutionary activities and it considerably increased during the Quit India Movement.
+They began mass revolutionary activities and during the Quit India movement increased significantly.

 Of course, the Socialists in India did not pursue one common ideology because it consisted of Marxists like J.P.
 Narayan and Narendra Dev, Socialist Democrats like M.R.
 Masani, Gandhian like Patwardhan and Populist like Dr. Ram Monohar Lohia.